CAD Design for Analysis

 Import and Export Your Models from and to CAD Software

 The Design Module supports the import of a wide range of common file formats, including the Parasolid® software, ACIS® software, STEP, and IGES formats.
-Moreover, you can import the native file formats of a number of CAD tools, such as the Autodesk® AutoCAD® software, Autodesk® Inventor® software, NX™ software, PTC® Creo® Parametric™ software, NX™ software, and CATIA® V5 software (requires a separate add-on product).
+Moreover, you can import the native file formats of a number of CAD tools, such as the SOLIDWORKS® software, Inventor® software, AutoCAD® software, PTC® Creo® Parametric™ software, NX™ software, and CATIA® V5 software (requires a separate add-on product).

 Repairing the Geometry Manually or Automatically